David-Kopczynski/toolium/README.md

 If you are still unsure what to do... consider running `toolium help` to get a list of all available commands. 🤓

 ## 🦀 Rust
-This project uses Rust as the progrogramming language.
+This project uses Rust as the programming language.
 The following commands are available:

 | Command | Description |
 | --- | --- |